EliDevToBe/awale/readme.md

 ## What it's about ?

 Awale, also known as Oware or Mancala, is an ancient two-player strategy game that originated in Africa.
-It is now in your shell :o
+It is now in your shell 😮

 > *Useless, therefore indispensable.*